Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Real data examples

-Since there may be multiple changed intervals, we apply the methods sequentially.
+Since there may be multiple changed intervals, we apply the methods recursively.
 Specifically, we apply the methods to the three segments divided by the detected changed interval.
-All methods report $p$-values$<0.05$ for the three segments.
-In the period $01/01$-$06/16$, the four methods all detect the changed interval $03/21$-$04/02$, which is around the spring break of most American universities.
-In the period $06/17$-$09/02$, GET and MET detect the changed interval $07/03$-$09/02$, while $\Tg$-NN and $\Mg$-NN detect the changed interval $07/01$-$09/02$, both of them covers the Independence Day. $\Tg$-NN and $\Mg$-NN are more significant than GET and MET with $p$-values$<001$.
-In the period $09/03$-$12/31$, the four methods detect the changed interval $11/14$-$12/31$, which is around the beginning day of the fall term/quarter to the midterm, and $11/14$ is about ten days before the Thanksgiving day.
+For the period of $01/01$-$06/18$, all methods detect the changed interval $03/18$-$03/28$ with $p$-value $<0.001$, which is around the spring break period for most American universities, while $3/17$ is St. Patrick's Day.
+For the period of $06/19$-$08/31$, no method can reject the null hypothesis at the $0.01$ significance level.
+For the period of $09/01$-$12/31$, $\Mg$-NN, GET, and MET report the changed interval starting at $09/01$, $09/03$, and $09/02$ respectively and all ending at $11/12$ with $p$-values $<0.001$.
+This is the changed interval of the Fall Semester till Veterans Day ($11/11$).

-We further perform the four methods in the segments longer than $40$ days.
-The only detected changed interval is $12/25$-$12/30$ in the segment $11/14$-$12/31$, which is the week of Christmas where GET, $\Tg$-NN and $\Mg$-NN report $p$-values$<0.05$, but MET reports the $p$-value$=0.054$.
-Finally, we apply the methods to the period $11/14$-$12/14$, and no changed interval is detected anymore.
-The result is summarized in Table \ref{tab:taxi0}.
+We further apply these methods to the segments that are longer than $40$ days.
+The only detected changed interval is $01/27$-$01/31$ reported by $\Mg$-NN with $p$-value $0.01$ in the segment $01/01$-$03/17$, which is around the Lunar New Year ($01/31/2014$).
+It is worth noting that for the period of $11/13$-$12/31$, all methods report the changed interval that covers Christmas, while $\Mg$-NN yields a small $p$-value $0.02$ and other methods report $p$-values larger than $0.05$.
+The results are summarized in Table \ref{tab:taxi0}.

-We then show the performance of other methods.
-Since both ED and $S_3$ can detect multiple change-points, we apply them directly to the whole sequence $01/01$-$12/31$.
-We also compare with $C_{2N}$.
-Although $C_{2N}$ is not designed for multiple change-points detection, we can apply it sequentially similarly to the above procedure, which is the binary segmentation procedure also used by \cite{nie2021weighted}.
+We also apply other methods to the dataset.
+Since both ED and $S_3$ can detect multiple change points, we apply them directly to the whole sequence $01/01$-$12/31$.
+We also include $C_{2N}$.
+Although $C_{2N}$ is not designed for multiple change-point detections, we adopt the same binary segmentation procedure used by $S_3$ \cite{nie2021weighted}.
+As summarized in Table~\ref{tab:taxi1}, ED detects two change-points $06/20$ and $09/02$ both with $p$-values $0.001$. $S_3$ only detects one change-point $06/20$ with $p$-value $0.003$. $C_{2N}$ detects two change-points, which are $06/19$ and $09/14$, with $p$-values $<0.001$ and $0.004$.
+They all miss some important change points shown in Table \ref{tab:taxi1}.